Bill Emerson National Hunger Fellowship

 Eligibility

-- Flexibility; ability to adjust to new situations
+- Ability to adjust and adapt to new situations

 - Demonstrated leadership qualities and skills